graphql-python/graphql-core-legacy/README.md

 This is the repository of GraphQL for Python 2 (legacy version).

-**The repository for the current version GraphQL is available at [github.com/graphql-python/graphql-core](https://github.com/graphql-python/graphql-core).**
+**⚠️ The repository for the current version is available at [github.com/graphql-python/graphql-core](https://github.com/graphql-python/graphql-core).**

 [![Build Status](https://travis-ci.org/graphql-python/graphql-core-legacy.svg?branch=master)](https://travis-ci.org/graphql-python/graphql-core-legacy)